logpai/logparser/README.md

 :point_right: Read the docs: https://logparser.readthedocs.io

 :telescope: If you use any of our tools or benchmarks in your research for publication, please kindly cite the following papers.
 + [**ICSE'19**] Jieming Zhu, Shilin He, Jinyang Liu, Pinjia He, Qi Xie, Zibin Zheng, Michael R. Lyu.
-[Tools and Benchmarks for Automated Log Parsing](https://arxiv.org/pdf/1811.03509.pdf). *To appear in International Conference on Software Engineering (ICSE)*, 2019.
+[Tools and Benchmarks for Automated Log Parsing](https://arxiv.org/pdf/1811.03509.pdf). *International Conference on Software Engineering (ICSE)*, 2019.
 + [**DSN'16**] Pinjia He, Jieming Zhu, Shilin He, Jian Li, Michael R. Lyu.
 [An Evaluation Study on Log Parsing and Its Use in Log Mining](https://jiemingzhu.github.io/pub/pjhe_dsn2016.pdf). *IEEE/IFIP International Conference on Dependable Systems and Networks (DSN)*, 2016.

 ### Log parsers currently available: